Skip to main content

 Background

 Ethiopia has an underdeveloped dairy sector.
 Although there has been progress in recent years, data from the last 10 years indicate a meager average productivity per cow of 1.9 liters per day, poorly developed infrastructure in terms of milk coolers and roads, and a per capita milk consumption of only 20 liters per year.
 According to our estimates, over 90% of the milk produced is sold through informal channels.
 In the informal sector, an estimated 20% of the marketed milk is sold in the form of raw fermented milk called ergo from café-like milk outlets.
-In Addis Ababa alone, there are over a thousand of these outlets reaching tens of thousands of people each day.
+In Addis Ababa alone, there are over five hundred of these outlets reaching tens of thousands of people each day.

 Research Approach